Knowing what type of health care you need can save you time and money.

 - Annual vision exams

-Please schedule an appointment for non-urgent health concerns.
+Appointments are required for all clinic visits, and telehealth services are available.
 See How to Get Health Care for scheduling options.

 URGENT health concerns include minor illnesses and injuries that are time-sensitive but not life-threatening, including: